Ankle Osteoarthritis

 What is ankle osteoarthritis?

 Ankle osteoarthritis involves progressive loss of the hyaline cartilage covering the tibiotalar joint (the articulation between the tibia and talus), followed by subchondral bone changes, osteophyte formation, and eventual joint space obliteration.
-The joint's unique geometry — relatively small surface area bearing very high loads — means that even small cartilage defects or malalignment can generate significant mechanical stress.
+The joint's unique geometry, a relatively small surface area bearing very high loads, means that even small cartilage defects or malalignment can generate significant mechanical stress.

 Causes and Contributing Factors